What does a producer do, and when can you do that job yourself vs. hiring someone to do it for you?

 The search for the right producer can be as lengthy as the recording process itself.
 For new artists at the zero-budget level, options are slim, and you may only have access to local individuals who produce part time.
 Since these “producers” frequently double as recording engineers or professional musicians, they can bring other useful tools to the recording process.
 In fact, it is quite common for these multi-talented “producers” to own their own studios.
 Upon searching for a producer, you will probably discover that most “producers” are musician/engineers that can record you at their own studios and contribute musical performances to boot.

 Locating producers at the local level is done the same way you meet new musicians.
-Check out classified ads, talk to the people at music stores, and network at concerts.
+Check out classified ads in print and online, talk to the people at music stores, and network at concerts.
 You may also want to contact local recording studios, as many are owned by producers or offer staff production services.

 Once you have located a potential producer, submit a demo of your music and request their discography and demo reel.
 If both you and the producer respect each others’ work, meet and discuss budget and goals.